Rapptz/discord.py/docs/ext/commands/commands.rst

 .. warning::

-    The usage of :data:`~ext.commands.Greedy` and :data:`typing.Optional` are powerful and useful, however as a price, they open you up to some parsing ambiguities that might surprise some people.
+    The usage of :class:`~ext.commands.Greedy` and :data:`typing.Optional` are powerful and useful, however as a price, they open you up to some parsing ambiguities that might surprise some people.

     For example, a signature expecting a :data:`typing.Optional` of a :class:`discord.Member` followed by a